lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Component**: `src/pages/Room.tsx`
   - The "Invite Your Friends" accordion now shows an additional line under the room code with a clipboard-only "link" action instead of the raw URL.
 It reuses `updateShareInviteUrl()` to keep the copied value current whenever the invite token changes.
+  - 2025-10-31 regression fix: `updateShareInviteUrl()` is stored via `shareInviteUrl` state so the clipboard action stays in sync after token refreshes triggered by joining or ensuring a new invite token.

 ### Compete Lobby Invite List Simplification (2025-10-31)